Pastry Cream

 Can you freeze pastry cream?

 Pastry cream does not freeze well.
-Freezing cause the cream to separate, and defrost into a watery consistency.
+Freezing causes the cream to separate, and defrost into a watery consistency.

 Helpful Tools & Sources

-Crema Pasticcera is used for many treats, including as a base for tarts, a filling for cream puffs, profiteroles, éclairs, Danish pastries, French croissants, and croissant-shaped breakfast brioche in Italy that’s also called cornetti, to name a few.
-In fact, this is the filling I use in my Raspberry Tart.
+Pastry cream is used in many treats, including as a base for tarts, a filling for cream puffs, profiteroles, éclairs, Danish pastries, French croissants, and Italian croissant-shaped breakfast brioche (also called cornetti in Italy), to name a few.
+In fact, this is the filling I use in my extremely popular Raspberry Tart.

 brioche filled with crema pasticcera and a cup of coffee